Grawnya/f1-dublin-race-ticket-booking-system/README.md

 * Create an app that allows users to add tickets based on clicking on an animated SVG of a stand, similar to the cinema.
 * Incorporate email confirmation.
 * Allow user to put in banking details to confirm the booking.
+\
+&nbsp;

+## Structure
+Having a well-worked out project structure ensures that creating the project would occur in a more logical manner and the sprint steps can be closely followed.
+Therefore, the content was broken into applications to account for the various tasks and into database tables to organise how the data obtained from the user will be stored.
+\
+&nbsp;

+### Project Applications
+For this project, 3 applications were created:
+* race_details – To provide details regarding booking the tickets and race information.
+A solely static project with no models.
+* see_attendees – To create the extra “Tickets Sold” page which shows all users who opted to share their ticket info.
+* booking – To book, edit and delete tickets, where the user needs to create a profile first, which is connected to the ticket booking details.
+\
+&nbsp;